 No trip to Los Angeles would be complete without a trip to this iconic beach.
 Street performers, artists and “the beautiful people” mingle and stroll all the way to Santa Monica along the famous boardwalk that runs through this inimitable California beach town.

 El Capitan Beach

 This shady, sandy, Santa Barbara beach features rocky tide pools along El Capitan Creek.
 It’s perfect for swimming, fishing, surfing, picnicking and camping.
-A long stairway gives access from the bluffs to beach and a bike trail connects the park with Refugio State Beach.
+A long stairway gives access from the bluffs to the beach and a bike trail connects the park with Refugio State Beach.

-O.B. as the locals call it is a laid-back beach-community know for its surfers and liberal politics.
+O.B. as the locals call it is a laid-back beach community know for its surfers and liberal politics.
 It is an eclectic beach community with a leash free “dog beach”, a fishing pier, swimming, surfing and volleyball.
 It has separate swimming and surfing zones, which is definitely a good idea.

 Rio Del Mar Beach

 This long, sandy beach is found in the town of Aptos, California, in Santa Cruz County.
 It features fire rings and a barbecue and picnic area and is a popular summer beach.
 It is also the home to the “cement boat” a long stranded freighter ship.

 This beach is less than a half hour drive from San Francisco down scenic Hwy I. It’s one of the most glorious regions of Northern California in the Golden Gate National Recreation Area.
 Fishing, surfing and campfires are allowed, and there are many coastal trails above the beach for hikers to explore.